A look at Zimbabwe President Robert Mugabe's long rule

 Share via Email

-HARARE, Zimbabwe — Africa is riveted by the drama that has left longtime Zimbabwe President Robert Mugabe resisting calls to step down even while under military house arrest.
+HARARE, Zimbabwe — Africa has been riveted by the drama that led to longtime Zimbabwe President Robert Mugabe's resignation after 37 years in power.
+He had resisted growing calls to step down after the military put him under house arrest a week ago.
 Many across the continent have known no other leader of the once-prosperous southern African nation but the 93-year-old Mugabe, the world's oldest head of state.
 Here is a look at his more than three decades in power.

 1980: Mugabe named prime minister after independence elections